ig21/Udacity_ND_Cloud_DevOps_CapstoneP/README.md

 ## Step 3 - Pick AWS Kubernetes as a Service, or build your own Kubernetes cluster

-I have chosed AWS EKS.
+I have chosen AWS EKS.
 See steps below to deploy kubernetes.

 Application deployment into AWS EKS are atumated and included as part of capstone-pipeline.